Aimar-Goni/AG_AIMedievalSim/AlesAndFables_Documentation.md

         *   Does the BT have logic to handle needs?
 Are there available resources/workplaces?
 *   **Breakpoints**: Use C++ breakpoints in core logic functions to step through execution.

-This comprehensive documentation should serve as a strong foundation for understanding, using, and extending the `CustomMovementPlugin` and `AlesAndFables` plugins.
-Remember to consult the specific header files for precise API details and `UPROPERTY` configurations.